AvanzaBank/astrix/astrix-modules/README.md

 # Astrix Modules

 Astrix Modules is a simple dependency injection (DI) framework.
-In addition to allowing simple DI it also allows modularising a code base by breaking it up into multiple modules.
-A module has an explicit boundary:
+In addition to allowing simple DI it also supports modularising a code base by breaking it up into multiple modules.
+Each module has an explicit boundary:

 * All type bindings are internal to the module only
 * A module can export a type which makes it available to other Modules
 * A module can also import types that are exported by other modules, thereby making that type available internally in the module

+Astrix Modules is used internally by the Astrix Framework to keep distinct parts of the framework isolated.
+Its also used to support a plugin architecture for all extension points in the framework.
+Astrix Modules have no dependencies to the Astrix Framework, and might therefore be used as a general purpose DI framework without using the Astrix framework.

 ### Example Usage